Your oncologist is treating the cancer, but who’s tracking the metabolic fire that may be feeding it?

 Thyroid and Cortisol

-Vitamins B12 & D
+Vitamins B12 and D

 High vitamin B12 levels from excess supplementation can push the body into a state where cell growth signals become louder than they should be, and certain cancers are very good at taking advantage of that extra fuel.
 When B12 is far above normal, it can overstimulate methylation pathways, which are the chemical switches that help control which genes stay quiet and which genes stay active, and this can accidentally strengthen growth programs that cancer cells already rely on.
 Very high B12 can also raise the proteins that carry B12 through the bloodstream, and these proteins are often elevated in people with active tumors because cancer cells use them to support rapid division.
-The overall effect is not that B12 creates cancer out of nowhere, but that unusually high levels can make it easier for an existing or developing cancer to grow, survive, and spread by giving it more of the raw materials it prefers.
+The overall effect is not that B12 creates cancer out of nowhere, but that unusually high levels may make it easier for an existing or developing cancer to grow, survive, and spread by giving it more of the raw materials it prefers.

 Urine pH

-Why Optimal Ranges Matter
+Why Optimal Ranges and Expert Interpretation Matter

 Perhaps the most important distinction in all of this is the difference between “normal” and “optimal.”
 Standard reference ranges are derived from population averages that include large numbers of people who are already metabolically unhealthy.
 Falling within the “normal” range often means only that you are no sicker than the average American, a bar that is disturbingly low.
 Optimal ranges are based on published research and clinical experience that identifies the levels associated with the lowest disease risk and the best functional outcomes.
-A fasting insulin level of 20 uIU/mL is technically “normal” by most lab standards, but it reflects a degree of insulin resistance that substantially fuels the metabolic environment in which cancer thrives.
+A fasting insulin level of 20 uIU/mL is technically “normal” by most lab standards, but it reflects a degree of insulin resistance that substantially contributes to the metabolic environment in which cancer thrives.

 Where This Leaves You